Clemapfel/Mousetrap.jl/docs/src/manual/03_actions.md

     return next_state
 end
 ```

-Along with from within the stateful actions callback, we can also modify the state from the outside: [`set_state!`](@ref) and [`get_state`](@ref) access the internal state of a stateful action.
+We can also modify the state from the outside: [`set_state!`](@ref) and [`get_state`](@ref) access the internal state of a stateful action.
 If we are unsure about whether an action is stateful or stateless, we can call [`get_is_stateful`](@ref), which returns `true` if the actions callback was registered using `set_stateful_function!`.

+Stateful actions will become useful in the [chapter on menus](./06_menus.md), where we will use them to trigger a global boolean flag using an automatically constructed menu.

+---

 ## Shortcuts

-Any action, regardless of whether it is stateful or stateless can have a number of optional **shortcut triggers**, also commonly called **keybindings**.
+Any action, regardless of whether it is stateful or stateless, can have a number of optional **shortcut triggers**, also commonly called **keybindings**.

 A keybinding is a combination of keyboard keys, that, when pressed, trigger an action exactly once.
-Common keyboard shortcuts familiar to most users of modern operating systems are `Control + A` to select all or `Control + Z` to undo an action.
-These will not usually be predefined for our applications.
-Instead, we will have to implement them using actions.
+Common keyboard shortcuts familiar to most users of modern operating systems are `Control + A` to "select all", or `Control + Z` to undo.
+These will not usually be defined for our applications, instead, we will have to implement behavior likes this manually using actions.

 ### Shortcut Trigger Syntax